kodou/kodou-docs/_docs/code_samples.md

   "args": []
 }
 ```
+The `"moduleName"` key is not required as the first object key, `"name"` can also be used.
+Python environments may find it helpful to use `"moduleName"`.

 #### Note: Json "args" and "tuple" typed arguments
 We showed how to reference a function in a Python environment, however, we also need to address the options for sending the arguments.